IGS Energy Corporate Campus

 The 17-acre site originally included expansive setbacks from Interstate 270, but our team rezoned the property for maximum building visibility.
 The team also worked with the city of Dublin to create the Rezoning Submission Package to allow for the development of future buildings on the campus, which enabled a site and facility master plan providing for the completion of a second, 75,000 sf building which can be connected to the larger building by an atrium/causeway.
 The development text is written for two parcels so that each building can function independently.

-Project Highlights: site selection, zoning, architecture, space planning, signage design, plaza design, landscape architecture, documentation, construction administration
+Project Highlights: site selection, zoning, architecture, LEED Platinum, space planning, signage design, plaza design, landscape architecture, documentation, construction administration